joaopalmeiro/pullitico/contraster/README.md

 - [Node Types](https://www.figma.com/plugin-docs/api/nodes/).
 - Luminance is the apparent brightness of a color.
 - "To calculate contrast with opacity we have to make a new solid colour by blending the two colours (...) then calculate the contrast between this new foreground colour (...) and the background colour (...).
 The problem is if the _background_ has opacity we can't determine what colour is _behind_ it to know what new colour to make.
 This means we can only reliably calculate the contrast if the opacity is on the foreground colour."
+- "(...) the order of the layers in `figma.currentPage.selection` is _basically random_ so we can’t reliably pick which layer will be which."

 ## References